-Any way you slice it, it’s clear that we’re all looking for safer, healthier ways to eat and feed our families.
-With sales of organic food now over $45 billion a year, the U.S. organic market has more than doubled in size in the past decade, according to the Organic Trade Association’s annual survey.
-Interest in organic gardening is growing right alongside this trend, as the organic movement sheds its hippy-dippy image to become squarely mainstream.
+Any way you slice it, it’s clear that we’re all looking for safer, healthier ways to eat and to feed our families.
+With sales of organic food now over $50 billion a year, the U.S. organic market has more than doubled in size in the past decade, according to the Organic Trade Association’s annual survey.
+Interest in organic gardening is growing right alongside this trend, as the organic movement sheds its non-traditional image to become squarely mainstream.

 Why the rising interest in growing organically?
 People adopting organic gardening point to these three key motivators – saving our health, our money and our environment.

 More people are turning to organic gardening as concern mounts over cancer risks and other potentially harmful health impacts of exposure to toxic chemicals.
 While studies have long indicated a link between cancer and exposure to chemicals in certain pesticides, fungicides and herbicides, recent headlines about multi-million-dollar jury awards are turning up the heat.
 For example, two California men have been awarded $289 million and $80 million in damages by juries who found their cancer was at least in part due to using glyphosate, the primary ingredient in Roundup weed killer.